Updated on November 9, 2020 by Howard Zinn Website

 "Significant changes occur when social movements reach a critical point of power capable of moving cautious politicians beyond their tendency to keep things as they are — or when these movements, by direct action, bypass the political system and bring about change by acting directly on the obstacles to change."

+It seems that Barack Obama and John McCain are arguing over which war to fight.
+McCain says: Keep the troops in Iraq until we “win.”
+Obama says: Withdraw some (not all) troops from Iraq and send them to fight and “win” in Afghanistan.
 As someone who has fought in a war (World War II) and since then has protested against war, I must ask: Have our political leaders gone mad?
 Have they learned nothing from recent history?
 Have they not learned that no one “wins” in a war, but that hundreds of thousands of human beings die, most of them civilians, many of them children?